microsoft/semantic-kernel/docs/decisions/0021-json-serializable-custom-types.md

 ## Context and Problem Statement

+This ADR aims to simplify the usage of custom types by allowing developers to use any type that can be serialized using `System.Text.Json`.
+Standardizing on JSON, rather than allowing the developer choose the serialization format, will help enable the use of `JsonSchema` for planner functional manuals.

 Today, use of custom types within Semantic Kernel requires developers to implement a custom `TypeConverter` to convert to/from the string representation of the type.
 This is demonstrated in [Example60_AdvancedNativeFunctions](https://github.com/microsoft/semantic-kernel/blob/main/dotnet/samples/KernelSyntaxExamples/Example60_AdvancedNativeFunctions.cs#L202C44-L202C44) as seen below:

 ```csharp